 Given the belief that cats steal souls for Satan, where better to find them than on the lips?

 Cats in folklore don’t make good Christmas creatures.

 Northern Europe has Krampus, Iceland has Jólakötturinn.
 This giant Yule Cat prowls around at Christmas looking for victims.
-Weirdly, he isn’t used to persuade children to behave better.
-Instead, he favours anyone who isn’t getting new clothes for Christmas.
+Weirdly, he doesn’t persuade children to behave better.
+Instead, he pursues anyone who isn’t getting new clothes for Christmas.

 Those who finished household chores before Christmas got new clothes.
-The Jólakötturinn peered through the windows to check who’d gotten clothes, and who hadn’t.
+The Jólakötturinn peered through the windows to check got clothes, and who didn’t.
 The Jólakötturinn ate those who didn’t, because it implied they’d been too lazy to finish their chores.

 The oldest written versions of the tale date to the 19th century, though some think it dates back to the Dark Ages.
-Getting your weaving and spinning finished in time to make new clothes for Christmas would be a good incentive to work harder.
+Getting your weaving and spinning finished in time to make new clothes for Christmas made a good incentive to work harder.

 As cats in folklore go, he’s pretty hardcore.
 Danny Elfman worked on a short animation about the Yule Cat which you can watch here.

 Cats brought the Black Death and worked with the Devil.

 Seen as the familiar of witches, people in the Middle Ages thought cats were also best mates with the Devil.
 Their breath infected you with consumption and their bite was poisonous.
 So when the Black Death got to work in the 14th century, thousands of cats were killed to prevent the spread of the disease.
 Such a shame they didn’t realise the cats could kill the rats carrying the plague.